Max9889/trafficAccidents/planning.md

 As CrashMap provides data for the entire UK, their premium pricing for full access is very steep coming in at £1175 per year for just one user.
 Where as companies only operating in Bristol would not be interested in road collisions happening hundreds of miles away as it does not directly impact their business.
-These business located in Bristol would be more inclined to use a free service that gives them the same result.
+These business located in Bristol would be more inclined to use a free service that gives them a similar result but for free.

 ### Expected Risks
 One risk would be to ensure that the data is updated and accurate as not having up to date data or accurate